About

 My critically-acclaimed book Invisible Labor: The Untold Story of the Cesarean Section, which blends research, reporting, history, and memoir, was named a great book of 2024 by the Times-Herald Union, a Winter 2025 Jewish Women’s Archive Book Club Pick, and a best book on work, family, and gender equity by the Better Life Lab.

-I’ve published scholarship on high-impact questions such as how sexual harassment shapes photojournalists’ careers—and what can we do to combat it to keep women in the profession.
-I’ve looked at how attitudes about and policies toward photography shape the photographs that get taken and distributed, and what, as a result, doesn’t get pictured.
+As a researcher, I’ve published scholarship on questions about who makes the news and how that shapes audiences’ perceptions of the world.
+I’ve examined how sexual harassment shapes photojournalists’ careers, how the male-dominated nature of photojournalism misses important stories, the ways that attitudes about and policies toward photography shape the photographs that get taken and distributed, and what, as a result, doesn’t get pictured.

-I enjoy mentoring emerging writers and researchers, particularly regarding writing and storytelling.
+I enjoy mentoring emerging writers and researchers, particularly regarding writing and storytelling, and in 2025 I joined the Scholars Strategy Network as an op-ed editor.

 I hold a PhD in mass communications from Syracuse University’s Newhouse School, an MFA in creative writing from NYU, and a BA in history and English from Cornell University.